 Trekking through the three high mountain passes, Kongma La, Cho La, and Renjo La, each over 5,300 meters (17,500 feet) in elevation is what gives this trek its name, the three passes trek.

-While Renjo La Pass is often thought to be the easiest pass, though trekking up to the pass can be daunting.
-Renjola Pass, in particular, treats you to breathtaking views of the Gokyo Lake below, as well as the spectacular 180 degree view starting from Cho-Oyu, Lobuche, Mount Everest to Cholatse, and many other peaks—an experience comparable to the stunning vistas from Gokyo Ri.
+While Renjo La Pass is considered to be the easiestof the three passes, though trekking up to the pass is quite daunting.
+Renjola Pass, in particular, treats you to breathtaking views of the Gokyo Lake below, as well as the spectacular 180 degree view starting from Cho-Oyu, Lobuche, Mount Everest to Cholatse, and many other peaks—views of the Everest range comparable to the stunning vistas from Gokyo Ri.

 However, weather and conditions can alter these perceptions significantly.
 Starting early on days you plan to cross any of these three passes allows ample time and helps avoid typically harsher afternoon weather conditions compared to what you experience in the morning.